 Hiking and cycling

-If you are traveling on a bicycle or on foot, you can access any part of the 92-mile park road.
+If you are travelling on a bicycle or on foot, you can access any part of the 92-mile park road.
 There might be the occasional road closure due to wildlife, but they are usually temporary and reopen quickly.

 Our Denali National Park tours